If you have a wildlife emergency

 Humans cannot teach these birds how to sing or recognize an alarm call - only their parents can do that.
 If you want to help these birds, keep your pets indoors or leashed and encourage others to do the same, at least through this fledgling period.

 If you find a single or several ducklings that appear to be without their Mom, place them in an open box with a shallow pan of water.
 Leave the box in a safe place in the area that you found them.
-If Mom does not return to her babies within 2 hours, bring them to the Rehab.
+If Mom does not return to her babies within 2 hours, call us for help.

 These birds can be very dangerous as they have sharp beaks and talons.
 Do not handle without gloves.
 Please call us for assistance before attempting to rescue these birds.

 If you find a baby squirrel with unopened eyes, put it in a warm cloth or sock and place in a small box.
 Squirrels this young are not normally out of their nest at all.
-If you find such a tiny squirrel, call or bring it to the Rehab right away.
+If you find such a tiny squirrel, please phone us for assistance.

 If you find a baby squirrel that has opened eyes but appears to be abandoned, leave it alone and watch it for a few hours.
 Usually, the mother is not far away.
-If the baby is truly abandoned, place in a covered box and bring it to the Rehab.
+If the baby is truly abandoned, place in a covered box and call us for assistance..

 It is imperative that young rabbits are left alone unless there is obvious abandonment or injury.

 People often encounter nests of baby rabbits when raking or mowing their lawn.
 Eastern Cottontails commonly nest in urban areas, in a shallow depression in the ground, lined with fur.
 If the nest has not been damaged, or the babies are not injured, leave them alone.
 People are often concerned because they have not seen a parent anywhere near the nest.
 This is normal.
 Mothers only feed their babies twice a day, usually at dawn and dusk.
-She will stay away from the nest the rest of the time so as not to attract predators (newborns do not have scent and are quite safe from predators).
+She will stay away from the nest the rest of the time so as not to attract predators (newborns do not have scent and are not easily found by predators).

 It is important that you do not touch the babies.
 Unlike birds, mammals can smell human scent.
-If you are not convinced that a parent is around, you can place two pieces of wool in a crisscross over the top of the nest.
-If the wool is undisturbed the next morning, the babies were not fed during the night.
+If you are not convinced that a parent is around, you can place several long pieces of wool in a crisscross over the top of the nest.
+If the wool is undisturbed the next morning, the babies may not have been fed during the night.
 This should only be done if you have a strong reason (dead adult nearby) to suspect that the babies are not being fed.
 A healthy infant rabbit's chances of survival are greatly reduced if introduced into captivity.
 They are easily stressed and often won't eat when taken into care.
 If babies are indeed alone and unfed, carefully place the whole nest in a small, covered box and bring to the Rehab.
 Do Not pet them!
-You may just Scare them to Death!
+You may just scare them to death!

 Baby rabbits are fully furred within a week and their eyes are starting to open.
 They are weaned and independent when they are three to four weeks of age (only the size of a softball!)

 Fawns feed only at dusk and dawn when the mother returns.
 If the fawn is lying quietly, it is probably NOT orphaned.
-If the fawn is crying & wandering, it MIGHT need your assistance.
-Play the attached distress call which may attract either the mother or another doe which may adopt the fawn if it has lost her own baby or has a fawn close to the same age.
+If the fawn is crying and wandering, it MIGHT need your assistance.
+Download the distress call available on our website and play it in the area you have found the fawn.
+This may attract either the mother or another doe which may adopt the fawn if it has lost her own baby or has a fawn close to the same age.

 If you find an injured fawn or adult, cover their head with a jacket or blanket.
 This will help to limit its stress.
 Then, call us!

 Raccoons are cute, cuddly and highly intelligent.
 However, they can also be unintentionally deadly.
 A large percentage of raccoons carry a roundworm (Baylisascaris) that is shed through their feces.
 If any of these microscopic eggs are transferred and accidently ingested, they can cause death in other animals and in humans.
 It is imperative that raccoons be cared for in a separated environment.
-Shades of Hope is not currently equipped to care for these unique animals.
+Shades of Hope does not have Municipal approval to care for these unique animals on site.